priya05-git/Mini-projects/README.md

 Guess correctly to reveal letters; miss, and the hangman gets closer to completion.

 The round ends when you solve the word or run out of tries.

+Tic-Tac-Toe in Python 🕹️
+A simple, interactive Tic-Tac-Toe game for two players—play right in your terminal!
+This project introduces Python fundamentals including dictionaries, functions, loops, and basic input validation, making it perfect for beginners.

+✨ Features
+Two-player turn-based gameplay: Play as X or O and take turns marking cells.

+Clear board visualization: See the board after every move.

+Input validation: Prevents overwriting spaces or choosing invalid positions.

+Win/tie detection: Announces the winner or declares a tie at the end of the game.

+🎮 How to Play
+Run the program in a Python environment (see below).

+X always starts the game, followed by O.

+On each turn, enter a space identifier like top-l, mid-m, or low-r.

+The game checks for a win after every move.

+If all spaces fill without a winner, the game ends in a tie.